OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

 ::

   %cd /OpenMDAO/dev/shared/working_main
   %bzr log --forward 	(Using the "--forward" option will display the most recent activity last.)
   %cd /OpenMDAO/dev/<your_working_directory>/T<ticket#>-<branch_name>
   %bzr status
   %bzr commit -m "<commit comments>"
   %cd buildout
   %bzr merge /OpenMDAO/dev/shared/working_main

+You can check the Bazaar documentation for additional options to use with the *log* command to restrict how much you see on the screen.

 Resolve any conflicts that come up during the merge.
 See :ref:`if you have a conflict
 <if-you-have-a-conflict>`.
 After you have resolved any conflicts, type:

 ::

   %bin/buildout

 If you have any build errors or warnings, resolve them before continuing.
 When you can build successfully without warnings, type the following:

 ::

   %bin/test --all
   %bzr status
   %bzr commit -m "<commit comments>"

 Merging Your Branch to working_main